KawashimaLab/PyZebraScope_public/README.md

 - micro-manager-2.0.0
 - pymmcore: 10.1.1.70.6
-(this is not the latest but is compatible with currently available Hamamatsu API, which requires Device API version 70 and Module API version 10)
+(pymmcore not the latest but is compatible with currently available Hamamatsu API, which requires Device API version 70 and Module API version 10)

 Note that nVidia GPU board, CUDA toolkit and CuPy are only necessary for speeding up the computation time for the autofocusing feature.
 We still have CPU-based codes in auto_focusing.py